dimitri-nicolo/calico/v2.4/getting-started/kubernetes/installation/other.md

    > to kubeadm to set both Kubernetes controller flags.
    {: .alert .alert-success}

-1. Download the {{site.prodname}} policy-only manifest for the Kubernetes API datastore that matches your networking method.
+1. Download the {{site.tseeprodname}} policy-only manifest for the Kubernetes API datastore that matches your networking method.

    - **AWS VPC CNI plugin**